 Office of the First Minister and deputy First Minister

 Welcome to the Home Page of the Committee for the Office of the First Minister and deputy First Minister.
-The committee was established to advise and assist the First Minister, the Rt Hon Peter D Robinson MLA and the Deputy First Minister, Martin McGuinness MP MLA, on matters within their responsibilities as Ministers.
-The committee undertakes a scrutiny, policy development and consultation role with respect to the Office of the First Minister and deputy First Minister and plays a key role in the consideration and development of legislation.
+The Committee was established to advise and assist the First Minister, the Rt Hon Peter D Robinson MLA and the deputy First Minister, Martin McGuinness MLA, on matters within their responsibilities as Ministers.
+The Committee undertakes a scrutiny, policy development and consultation role with respect to the Office of the First Minister and deputy First Minister and plays a key role in the consideration and development of legislation.
 The Committee Chairperson is Mr Mike Nesbitt.

 Here you will find information about the Committee membership and the work of the Committee.

 The Committee for the Office of the First Minister and Deputy First Minister will next meet on Wednesday 1 October 2014 at 2:00pm in Room 30.

 The Committee will consider its draft report on the Legislative Consent Motion of the Childcare Payments Bill.
 Officials are scheduled to brief the Committee on the Department’s October Monitoring Round bid.
 Following this Members will consider the draft legislative proposals for the Northern Ireland Public Service Ombudsperson Bill.